 Access to the slopes in Park City is amazing and within a quick drive from the airport – perfect for families with little ones who don’t like riding in the car.
 Even during spring break in March, the drive from Salt Lake City was not crowded, and the roads were clear.

 Be sure to stop by the Utah Olympic Park just outside of town.
 It’s a cool place for kids to try out a luge or bobsled, snap a few photos, and see some cool Olympic memorabilia from the Winter Games held here in 2002.
-In Dec.
-2017, the U.S. Olympic team trials for ski jumping and nordic combined will be held here, so be sure to check it out.

 Where to stay in Park City